DDMAL/jSymbolic2/README.md

 	- README.txt: Basic overall documentation of the project.
 - Third-Party-Jars: Contains the distributable third-party software used by the project.
-Also includes the jar files for other jMIR projects that this project has as adependencies, if any.
+Also includes the jar files for other jMIR projects that this project has as dependencies, if any.
 These need to be included in the project's build (in the NetBeans context, this means adding the jar files found here as libraries).